Baelx/make-it-rain/README.md

 dresser-new-slider.js: Customer must add items they want to show up in slider within featured products.
 Included script will make slider go away when no items are added

-mobile-headline-conform.twig: Enter this conditional on right after line 31 in index.rain
+mobile-headline-conform.twig: Enter this conditional on right after line 31 in index.rain.
+It will wrap around the regular headline code.